Definition of Balanced Fund

 - Wishes to diversify their investment portfolio.

-In short, if an investor wants to avoid unnecessary risks and earn above average returns, then investment in a balanced fund is a very good option.
+In short, if an investor wants to avoid unnecessary risks and earn above-average returns, then investment in a balanced fund is a very good option.

-Importance of Balanced Fund
+Importance of a Balanced Fund

 Advantages and Disadvantages